Flags to Fly at Half-Staff on Patriot Day

-LINCOLN – Today, Governor Pete Ricketts announced that all U.S. and Nebraska flags are to be flown at half-staff on Patriot Day.
-Flags will be flown at half-staff until sunset on September 11, 2017.
+LINCOLN – Governor Pete Ricketts announced that all U.S. and Nebraska flags are to be flown at half-staff on Patriot Day, September 11, 2019.
+Flags will be flown at half-staff from sunrise until sunset on Patriot Day.

 Governor Ricketts also issued the following statement in observance of Patriot Day: